In this article:

 Once you do, you can select a Template from your library.
 Then click Apply.

-Your Task Name and any and all subtasks and client requests will populate in the window.
+Your Task Name and any subtasks and client requests will populate in the window.
 As you scroll, you’ll see all the subtasks and client requests that come with the template.

 Sending Client Requests